 2. Preparing The Container

-When preparing a container for your Monstera to grow in water, choosing one that will provide sufficient space for the roots to grow is important.
+When selecting a container for your Monstera to grow in water, it is important to choose one with a wide base that will provide enough space for the roots to spread out and grow.

 A clear glass or plastic container is ideal because it allows you to easily monitor root growth and any potential issues that may arise.

-Additionally, make sure that there is no trace of soap or detergent on the container, as this can harm the plant.
+Additionally, ensure there is no trace of soap or detergent on the container, as this can harm the plant.

 The quality of water used in growing Monsteras in water can impact their health significantly.